hamidyfine/weather-app/README.md

 Once you have installed the dependencies, you can run the app using the following commands:

 1. **Start the development server:**

    ```sh
    yarn dev
    ```

-   This command will start the development server and open the Weather Vibe app in your default web browser.
+   This command will start the development server and open the Weather Forecast App app in your default web browser.
 You can see the real-time weather information based on your location or the location you search for.

 ## Stack

-Weather Vibe is built using the following technologies:
+Weather Forecast App is built using the following technologies:

 - **Vite:** A fast build tool that significantly improves the frontend development experience.
 - **React:** A popular JavaScript library for building user interfaces.